D. Richard Mead, Jr. Family Professor

 Durham, NC 27708

-Dr. Graham is the D. Richard Mead professor of finance at the Fuqua School of Business at Duke University.
-His past work experience includes teaching at the University of Utah and seven years working as a senior economist at Virgina Power.
-He has been co-editor of the Journal of Finance, associate editor of The Journal of Finance, The Review of Financial Studies, Finance Research Letters, and Financial Management, and has served on the board of directors of the American Finance Association, the Western Finance Association, and the Financial Management Association, three of the largest academic finance professional organizations.
-Graham is currently President-elect of the Financial Management Association and has been President of the Western Finance Association, is a Fellow of the Financial Management Association, and is a research associate of the National Bureau of Economic Research.
-He is multiple time winner of best teacher awards and also a recipient of the overall Outstanding Faculty award.
-Graham has served as area coordinator of Duke’s finance group and as co-director of the Duke Center for Financial Excellence.
+John R. Graham is D. Richard Mead professor of finance at the Fuqua School of Business, where he has won the Outstanding Faculty and several Best Teacher awards, and a research associate of the National Bureau of Economic Research.
+His past work experience includes teaching at the University of Utah and seven years working as a senior economist at Virginia Power.
+He has been co-editor of the Journal of Finance and associate editor of The Review of Financial Studies, the Journal of Finance, Finance Research Letters, and Financial Management.
+Graham has served as president and board director of the American Finance Association, the Western Finance Association, and the Financial Management Association, three of the largest academic finance professional organizations.
+Graham currently chairs the FMA’s Diversity Scholar mentoring program and is academic director of the Duke Fuqua CFO Executive Education program.